-We have a Service Manager (Careers and Employment) who works across the Midland Academies Trust who has key responsibilities which ensure all our students receive a comprehensive programme of CEIAG.
+We have a Careers and Employability Manager who works across the Midland Academies Trust who has key responsibilities which ensure all our students receive a comprehensive programme of CEIAG.

 The Careers programme in all our schools involves career sessions, career guidance activities( group and individual interviews) information and research and regular contact with external providers through events such as ‘Your Future MATters’ which brings together a wide range of employers, apprenticeship providers, FE Colleges and Universities annually.
 We link with our Local Enterprise Partnership to secure employer engagement and activities designed to encourage young people to find out and know more about local and national opportunities.

 We encourage the use of ICT to find out careers information and use eClips with students enabling them to search independently in and out of school career related information.